-A rhinoplasty can be performed on those who usually are 16 years of age with the consent of a parent or guardian.
+A rhinoplasty surgery can be performed on those who usually are 16 years of age with the consent of a parent or guardian.
 Normally, if a rhinoplasty is performed on a younger patient it is because of a history of facial trauma, congenital deformities, self-esteem issues about their nasal appearance and a problem with nasal breathing.

 How a Rhinoplasty Is Performed